Does it snow in Portugal?

 6. Pico Island – Azores

-Although it’s rear to see snow in the Azores Islands, you will see it if you climb Mount Pico on Pico Island.
+Although snow is rare in the Azores Islands, you can see it if you climb Mount Pico on Pico Island.

-It’s a strenuous but beautiful hike that you can do either on your own or with a local guide (recommended).
-If you go on your own keep in mind that you will need to ask for permission first, from the local authorities.
+It’s a strenuous but beautiful hike that you can do on your own or with a local guide (recommended).
+If you go on your own, remember to ask the local authorities for permission first.
+There is an office located at the bottom of the mountain where you pay a small fee to start your climb, and they give you a GPS so that they can find you in case of emergency.

-This is the tour I found which is guided by an expert local guide.
-Stay tuned for updates.
+This is the tour I found, which is guided by an expert local guide.

 👉🏽 How cold does it get in Portugal?